nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 `sudo gadget deploy`

-Gadget will tell when it's done deploying.
+Gadget will tell you when it's done deploying.
 The hello world template comes with a Bash script called "blink-leds" which will turn the LEDs connected to PE4 - PE11 on and off in sequential order.

 ## Gadget Commands